pkaul/serverchallenge/README.md

 This is how individual requirements are solved

 * _Multi-threaded http server with thread pooling_: Apache Tomcat is an enterprise-ready servlet engine that comes with out-of-the-box multi threading and thread pooling.
+    See [tomcat documentation](http://tomcat.apache.org/tomcat-8.0-doc/config/executor.html) for more details.
 * _Executable JAR file_: Spring Boot supports generating a single executable JAR file including all necessary dependencies.
 See below for how to build and run the JAR exactly.
 * _GET and HEAD handling_: Spring Boot's in-built [ResourceHttpRequestHandler](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/servlet/resource/ResourceHttpRequestHandler.html)
     is used for serving static files via HTTP from a configured location.
-This includes most parts of HTTP specification, e.g. handling of certain headers.
+This includes fulfilling of important parts of HTTP specification, e.g. handling of certain headers.
+    In addition, this handler is designed for high performance (and low disk I/O) e.g. by making use of in-memory caching of resources.
 * _Directory listing_: This is done by a custom implementation of [ResourceResolver](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/servlet/resource/ResourceResolver.html)
     interface (see [DirectoryListingResourceResolver](./src/main/java/de/girino/serverchallenge/DirectoryListingResourceResolver.java))
     where a directory is internally translated into a HTML page.
-In addition, a little tweak has been added to make sure that `ResourceHttpRequestHandler` also accepts requests for the base directory.
+In addition, a little tweak has been added to make sure that `ResourceHttpRequestHandler` also accepts requests for the base directory itself.
 See [StaticFileController](./src/main/java/de/girino/serverchallenge/StaticFileController.java) for more details.
 * _If-Modified-Since_: Proper handling of conditional requests based on modification time is already included in above mentioned `ResourceHttpRequestHandler`
 * _ETag, If-Match and If-Non-Match_: This is handled by [ShallowEtagHeaderFilter](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/filter/ShallowEtagHeaderFilter.html).
-    Note that this implementation has some limitations that are described in [StaticFileController](./src/main/java/de/girino/serverchallenge/StaticFileController.java)
+    Note that this implementation has some limitations (e.g. regarding memory usage and spec compliance) that are mentioned in [StaticFileController](./src/main/java/de/girino/serverchallenge/StaticFileController.java) in more detail.
 * _HTTP/1.1 keep-alive_: Apache Tomcat supports both HTTP/1.0 and HTTP/1.1 fully and is therefore able to properly handle keep-alive behaviour according to its specification.
 See [documentation](https://tomcat.apache.org/tomcat-8.0-doc/config/http.html#HTTP/1.1_and_HTTP/1.0_Support) for more details.

-Assumptions
+Additional Assumptions
 * The resulting server will be executed on local workstations only and will not exposed to the internet.
-Thus, security (e.g. protecting resources) does not need to be considered.
+Thus, security (e.g. protecting resources) does not need to be considered here.
-* File size does not exceed 1 MB.
+* Purpose of this server is to serve a small website having small files only rather than serving large files (such as large video files).
+   Therefore total size of all files as well as the size of a single file does not exceed a few MBs.

 ## Project Directory Layout